derekargueta/Projects/README.md

   - [ ] Python
   - [ ] Shell Script

-**Next Prime Number** - Have the program find prime numbers until the user chooses to stop asking for the next one.
+**5) Next Prime Number** - Have the program find prime numbers until the user chooses to stop asking for the next one.
   - [ ] Go
   - [ ] Java
   - [ ] Rust